 Mothers with evidence of abruption must be hospitalized.
 Many different blood component therapies can be used to reduce the risk of infection, prevent blood clotting and bleeding problems, and increase the blood’s ability to carry oxygen to the mother and baby.
 Certain fluids may need to be given to the mother to keep her blood pressure up.
 Low blood pressure can decrease the amount of oxygen-rich blood going to the baby, and this can cause injury and even permanent brain damage if the blood pressure is too low for too long.
 Proper fluid therapy is critical when the mother is in shock.

 If the bleeding is severe, the baby must be promptly delivered by emergency C-section.
 Research indicates that C-section reduces the risk of injury and death in the baby; in most cases, this method of delivery is usually the best choice.
 In many cases, the baby should be delivered in less than 18 minutes in order to avoid permanent brain damage from HIE.

-If you experienced a placental abruption and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the birth injury lawyers at ABC Law Centers can help.
+If you experienced a placental abruption and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the birth injury attorneys at ABC Law Centers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment and therapy, and we give personal attention to each child and family we represent.
-Our trusted birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success.
-No fees are ever paid to us until we win your case.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to us until we win your case.
 Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.

 Free Case Review | Available 24/7 | No Fee Until We Win